InitWP/_s/README.md

 3. Search for `Text Domain: slnm-base` in style.css.
 4. Search for <code>&nbsp;slnm-base</code> (with a space before it) to capture DocBlocks.
 5. Search for `slnm-base-` to capture prefixed handles.
+6. Search for `slnmBase` to capture prefixed JavaScript.

 OR